 INDIAN LANGUAGE COLLECTION

-The Livingston Public Library has a sizable and growing collection of Indian language materials.
+The Livingston Public Library has a sizable collection of Indian language materials.

-The library also has a vast collection of Hindi feature films, covering a whole range from classics to latest releases.
+The library also has a sizable collection of Hindi feature films, covering a whole range from classics to latest releases.
 These movies are labeled “Bollywood” and shelved separately in the general DVD area.

 A number of Indian language magazines are available:

-The library subscribes to several English language Indian magazines/newspapers: Filmfare, India Today, Little India, Femina, India Abroad, and Savvy
+The library subscribes to several English language Indian magazines/newspapers: Filmfare, India Today, Savvy, Femina, Stardust and India Abroad.

 The children’s section has a small collection of easy readers and juvenile fiction in Hindi and Gujarati.

-For a full listing of the entire Indian language collection, including adult and juvenile Hindi and Gujarati books and media, and Marathi movies, please use the provided links.
+For a full listing of the entire Indian language collection, including adult Hindi and Gujarati books and media, and Marathi movies, please click the links to the left.